NETWAYS/ansible-collection-elasticstack/README.md

 ## Global variables

+* `elasticstack_collection_managed`: When set to true, roles inside this collection can fully rely on each other’s default configuration, naming conventions, and managed resources.
+This means the collection handles repositories, package names, and other components internally, leaving no room for external tools or custom configurations to override these defaults.
+When set to false, you can provide your own repositories, package names, or other configurations, but roles cannot assume defaults from other roles anymore.
+(Default: `true`)

 * `elasticstack_force_pip`: Will force installation of required Python modules via `pip`.
 This is useful if your package manager doesn't provide current versions of modules.
 (Default: `false`) See [PEP668](https://peps.python.org/pep-0668/) for more details.
 * `elasticstack_manage_pip`: Will install `pip` on your system.
 (Default: `false`)